SundayWindy/FlaskRestful/README.md

 #### 8.1 Model ( Models in this project): Store information about resources.
 * Specifically, they are:
   * Database Model,**ORM** is in this folder,which transfer your python object to database rows.
-  * QueryModle, arguments  organized together as one Model.
-So frontend send args to backend, backend put them together to creaate a new object to do arguments validation work, becasue use Model,some default functions can be bound to it.
+  * QueryModel, arguments  organized together as one Model.
+So frontend send args to backend, backend put them together to create a new object to do arguments validation work, because use Model,some default functions can be bound to it.
-  * ResposneModel, resources that are returned to frontend.
+  * ResponseModel, resources that are returned to frontend.

 #### 8.2 View (Resources in this project): Do Routing Work
-* Views are handling routing work, when a url is request, view function konw what logic funciton to call.
+* Views are handling routing work, when a url is request, view function know what logic function to call.

 #### 8.3 Controller (Handlers in this project): Do Logic Work
 * Handlers are used to to logic work,such as **CRUD** work.

 #### 8.4 Some Other Folders/Files

-* folder **exexptions** store customized exceptions file and a send error to DingDing file.
+* folder **exemptions** store customized exceptions file and a send error to DingDing file.
-* folder **blueprints** is used to organise all apis.
+* folder **blueprints** is used to organize all apis.
-* folder **tests** store all **unittest case**, **using test case** is a good way to keep project runing well when new feature is developed.
+* folder **tests** store all **unittest case**, **using test case** is a good way to keep project running well when new feature is developed.

 ## 9. N + 1 Problem

-* Query one table 10 times each time fecth one row is slow than query one table one time to fetch 10 rows.
+* Query one table 10 times each time fetch one row is slow than query one table one time to fetch 10 rows.
-* **ORM** release programer from writting original sql statements,but it alse introduce some new problems.
+* **ORM** release programer from writing original sql statements,but it also introduce some new problems.
 The Database Query **N+1** Problem is a common one.
-* Let's say you have two tabels, **User** and **Post**, one user can write many posts.
+* Let's say you have two tables, **User** and **Post**, one user can write many posts.
 Consider the scenario blow:
-* **you have a page which need to show ten random users' info, and also you are asked to show all posts for ecah user.**
+* **you have a page which need to show ten random users' info, and also you are asked to show all posts for each user.**
 * what will orm do in this scenario? **First**, query User Table **once** to get ten users; **Second**,for loop users to query Post Table for each user at one time, orm query Post Table **ten** times
 * code would be something like this: